Varonis Systems

 Varonis Systems, Inc. is a software company based in Miami, Florida with R&D offices in Herzliya, Israel.
-The company’s Data Security Platform analyzes data and data activity using the insights to identify data exposure risks stemming from access permissions and software-as-a-service (SaaS) app configurations, triggering automated remediation capabilities in response.
+The company’s Data Security Platform analyzes data, identities, and activity to find and remediate data exposure in cloud and multi-cloud environments, and in software-as-a-service (SaaS) and infrastructure-as-a-service (IaaS) applications that include AWS, Azure, Google Cloud, Salesforce, ServiceNow, and databases.